Piaomu/SlickTicket/README.md

 ---

 ## Description
-Slick Ticket is a free-to-use, multi-tenet enterprise-grade issue tracking application.
+Slick Ticket is a free-to-use, multi-tenet, enterprise-grade issue tracking application.
 It is a solo project written in C# using Entity Framework and MVC architecture.